MinaFoundation/Core-Grants/RFCs/rfc-0011-soulbound-tokens.md

 ## Abstract

 Soulbound Tokens (SBTs) are tokens that can be minted and burned, but not transferred.
 Thus, once created, they are bound to a specific account.
-They have been introduced in by [Weyl, Ohlhaver, and Buterin](https://deliverypdf.ssrn.com/delivery.php?ID=024094113006074084068090083083002102099074018037042059108095065004025006107091098074121060123119021098114124082003091083104116027080071064004069000082112003086113101067062033017010089116112119093027117126025089067099084001096084122028105088089029124073&EXT=pdf&INDEX=TRUE), along with several ideas for applications that they enable.
+They have been introduced in[^1], along with several ideas for applications that they enable.

 This rfc proposes a set of standard interfaces that implementations of SBTs on Mina should adhere to.
 The reference implementation shows how SBTs that adhere to this standard can be implemented on Mina using `o1js`.

 ## Introduction

-TODO

-A detailed introduction to the RFC, providing context and background information.
-This should include:

-- The problem or opportunity the RFC addresses.
-- The relevance and importance of this RFC to the Mina ecosystem.
+Soulbound tokens (SBTs) are non-fungible tokens that cannot be transferred.
+Once created, they are tied to a specific account (called a "Soul" in this context) for as long as they exist.

+While this is a severe restriction compared to ordinary non-fungible tokens (NFTs), this restriction does enable a number of use cases.
+Think of tokens that are created to represent a certain fact about a person, such as a POAP that attests attendance at an event, or a KYC token stating that someone has undergone some know your customer.
+If those tokens can be transferred, they are much less significant, as it is straightforward to trade them.
+However, if such a token is implemented as an SBT, there is a system level guarantee that it has never been moved.

+In addition to these attestations, SBTs also allow representing a class of real world contracts that grant the right to use an asset, without the possibility of reselling that right (such as an appartment lease).

+There are different ways in which SBTs can be created.
+While some tokens might be created by a soul and issued to itself, the more useful case is when one soul (called issuer in the rest of this docuemt), creates a token that is bound to another soul (called the owner of that SBT below).
+In that case, the SBT can represent a given relationship between two parties on the chain.
+An employer, maintainer of an open source project, or club might issue a token to their employees/contributors/members.
+Other tokens might represent credentials from succeeding at university or online courses, winning a competition, etc.

+Beyond simply tracking individual relationships such as having completed KYC, the paper[^1] suggests to use the collective of SBTs to establish _social provenance_, which enables a number of interesting use cases, including

+- Community Recovery: a way of recovering your private key by having a qualified majority of related souls attest to a users identity
+- Sybil protection in DAO governance: determining voting power as a function of the reputable SBTs of a soul, to dampen or remove the influence of bots
+- Measuring decentralisation, including social dependencies
+- Encouraging cooperation across different homogeneous groups

+and many more.

+All in all, soulbound tokens are an interesting and promising concept.
+This RFC intents to facilitate their use in the Mina ecosystem by establising a standard for how to create them and interact with them.

 ## Objectives

-TODO

-List the primary objectives and goals of the RFC.
-This section should be clear and concise, focusing on what the RFC aims to achieve.
+1. Establish a minimal standard for an API to create, verify, and revoke SBTs.
+Having a standard for this is cruciual for integration with wallets and any kind of zkApp might want to use SBTs.
+Standardisation is particularly important when it comes to capturing the collective of SBTs for the purpose of social provenance.
+2. Provide a reference implementation for SBTs.

 ## Motivation and Rationale

-TODO

-Provide a comprehensive explanation of why this RFC is necessary.
-This may include:

-- Analysis of current challenges.
-- Insights from relevant research or data.
-- Connections to goals or priorities.
+Soulbound tokens are a fairly new concept, and currently, there is neither a standard nor an existing implementation of an SBT on Mina.
+Ethereum does have a standard in the form of ERC-5484[^2].
+We should aim to create a standard on Mina as well, preferably before we get a number of implementations with different interfaces.

 ## Scenarios and Use Cases